Md. Shahjahan

 Md.
-Shahjahan is a Bangladesh Nationalist Party politician and the former member of parliament for Noakhali-4.
+Shahjahan is a Bangladesh Nationalist Party politician and a former member of parliament for Noakhali-4.

 Career

-Shahjahan was elected to Parliament from Noakhali-4 as a Bangladesh Nationalist Party candidate in 2001.
-He was arrested on 8 March 2015 by Rapid Action Battalion for being involved in a conspiracy against the Bangladeshi government.
+Shahjahan was elected to parliament from Noakhali-4 as a Bangladesh Nationalist Party candidate in 2001.
+He was arrested on 8 March 2015 by the Rapid Action Battalion for being involved in a conspiracy against the Bangladeshi government.
 In November 2015, he was tasked with nominating Bangladesh Nationalist Party candidates for municipal elections.
 He is a vice-chairman of Bangladesh Nationalist Party.
 In 2016, he resigned from his post of presidency of the Noakhali District unit of Bangladesh Nationalist Party.